wnmurphy/should-i-bike-today/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Should I Bike In Today?

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Checks weather conditions for the ride in to work or school, so you can opt to drive instead.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Have you ever looked outside in the morning and wondered whether you should bike or drive to work that day?
+This app answers your question with a simple 'Yes' or 'No'.
+Enter your departure time and return time, and the app uses location services to check the weather for both legs of your commute.

 ## Problem ##
   > Describe the problem your product solves.

+  Never get stuck at work on a rainy day again.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  'Should I Bike In Today?' conveniently checks the weather for both legs of your commute, so you know in advance if you'll get stuck at work in a rainstorm when 5pm comes.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  'For all you cyclists returning home after a hard day at work with soggy clothes and a sweet mudstripe up your back, salvation has come.'

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Simply enter your departure time and return time, and we'll let you know whether you should bike in today.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  'This app is exactly what I needed.
+Sure I could just check the weather, but this curates the exact information I need, and converts it to a simple yes or no an answer.
+I can't be bothered to think those extra thoughts!
+I'm important, dammit.'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  If you too would like to be saved from unneccesary commute moisture, visit shouldibiketoday.com.